City council hears hours of public thoughts on mask ordinance extension

 Whipple told KSN one of the items on the agenda for the meeting today was to possibly vote on an extension of the City of Wichita mask ordinance.

-As of 3:00 this afternoon, public speakers were still offering opinions to the council.
+As of 3 p.m., public speakers were still offering opinions to the council.

-KSN is still following the story and will be live outside Century II at five and six with reaction.
+KSN News is still following the story and will be live outside Century II at 5 and 6 p.m.

 LATEST STORIES: